Adafruit Industries: NeoPixel

 NeoPixel is Adafruit's brand of individually addressable red-green-blue (RGB) LED.
 They are based on the WS2812 LED and WS2811 driver, where the WS2811 is integrated into the LED, for reduced footprint.
 Adafruit manufactures several products with NeoPixels with form factors such as strips, rings, matrices, Arduino shields, traditional five-millimeter cylinder LED and individual NeoPixel with or without a PCB.
 The control protocol for NeoPixels is based on only one communication wire.
 Adafruit provides an Arduino library and a Python Library to help with the programming of NeoPixels.
 In addition to the traditional RGB technology, Adafruit manufactures a red-green-blue-white (RGBW) variant of NeoPixel for all products except those that feature a NeoPixel Mini 3535.
 Those integrate an additional white LED in the package for extra possible color mixes and selectable white color temperature (the company sells single NeoPixels with a 6000 K, 4500 K and 3000 K color temperature).

 CircuitPython

-In January, 2017, Adafruit introduced CircuitPython, a fork of the MicroPython programming language optimized to run on select Adafruit products.
-CircuitPython currently runs on Adafruit boards with a flash memory chip and one of the following microcontrollers: Atmel SAMD21 (M0), Atmel SAMD51 (M4), and the Nordic Semiconductor nRF52840.
+In January, 2017, Adafruit introduced CircuitPython, a fork of the MicroPython programming language optimized to run on Adafruit and third-party products.
+CircuitPython runs on Adafruit boards with a flash memory chip and a supported microcontroller or single-board computer.

-In 2019, resources for CircuitPython were moved to circuitpython.org, a move to show that the number of third-party boards using CircuitPython had grown beyond those only manufactured by Adafruit.
-This includes both CircuitPython for microcontrollers and CircuitPython on single-board computers using a compatibility layer Adafruit named "Blinka", to access general-purpose input/output functionality and compatibility with a library of over 160 sensors and drivers.
+In 2019, resources for CircuitPython were moved to circuitpython.org, reflecting the appearance of non-Adafruit boards that use CircuitPython.
+This includes CircuitPython for microcontrollers and CircuitPython on single-board computers using a compatibility layer Adafruit named "Blinka", to access general-purpose input/output functionality and compatibility.

+Adafruit has fostered a community which has contributed software libraries for more than 488 sensors and drivers.